yahoo/fetchr/README.md

 req.then(onResolve, onReject);
 ```

-## XHR Timeouts
+## Timeouts

 `xhrTimeout` is an optional config property that allows you to set timeout (in ms) for all clientside requests, defaults to `3000`.
-On the clientside, xhrPath and xhrTimeout will be used for XHR requests.
+On the clientside, xhrPath and xhrTimeout will be used for all requests.
 On the serverside, xhrPath and xhrTimeout are not needed and are ignored.

 ```js